earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api02-get-started-r.md

 ### About paste0()

 Also note that we are building the URL programmatically using the `paste0()` function.
-This function simply *pastes* together 2 or more strings of text (or variables into a new variable).
+This function *pastes* together 2 or more strings of text (or variables into a new variable).
 It is useful to build a url this way when we plan to use the same API base url over and over, but may be calling various subsets of data available from that API.